Lucky5683/ai-plant-disease-detection/README.md

 MobileNetV2 was used as a pretrained model and fine-tuned for plant disease classification.

-Transfer learning provided better performance compared with the baseline CNN and was used as the final model.
+The transfer learning approach achieved better performance than the baseline CNN and was selected as the final model.

 ## Project Workflow